 Despite women having served the SDPD since 1909, by 2004, women accounted for only 12.7 percent of all sworn law enforcement positions in large agencies.
 In San Diego approximately 16% of the sworn officers are women.
 According to "Police One", the percentage of female officers in smaller agencies is even lower in spite of women comprising 46.5 percent of the entire labor force.

 When Shelley Zimmerman was sworn in as SDPD Chief in 2014, she became the only female major city police chief in the United States.

 Barbara Harrison became SDPD's highest ranking female when she was promoted to Assistant Chief of Police in 1998 and

 Executive Assistant Chief of Police.

-1912: Shortly after SDPD's first Matron, Rose Longacre, was hired the rank was split between "Inside and Outside Matrons."
+1912: Two years after SDPD's first Matron, Rose Longacre, was hired the rank was split between "Inside and Outside Matrons."
 Inside Matrons did police work commonly associated with the title.
 Outside Matrons had duties more commonly associated with a Detective.
+Recognizing the value Ms. Longacre brought to the department, in March she was voted a 50% pay raise.
 1914: Scandle erupted after an Outside Matron entered a bar and made an arrest.
 At the time it was illegal for a woman to be in a bar.
 The ensuing outrage almost cost Chief Keno Wilson his job.

 1919: With a new Chief at the helm, the handful of SDPD's Policewomen and Outside Matrons were summarily fired.